 An earthquake-proof house that can survive 9.0 magnitude

-People have been fascinated with technology since the time when it started coming compactly with our daily routines.
-Constructing independent homes that are designed to keep rooted for any kind of threat exists around us.
-Homes that take look comparing traditional designs are structured to prepare for any disaster.
+Since ages, people find technology fascinating as it started impacting our daily lives.
+Constructing independent homes designs to keep rooted in any kind of threat.
+Structuring houses with traditional designs need to prepare for any disasters.
 Having strong, sturdy walls, and a door that we can close at night it’s something fascinating, reminding us of the impossible we ever imagined.

 Well, it is a beautiful aspect to see lifestyle thrives and prospers, sadly there have been many disasters that have just passed in recent years.
 Japan, an earthquake-prone country stands still through making earthquake-proof houses, buildings, and monuments.